FSEmbedded/releases-fus/README.txt

  The U-Boot is now based on 2021.04.
  Additional to the security and feature updates of the mainline U-Boot, there have been many updates on the fsimage command and the general layout of the bootloaders in the flash memory.
-Because of this, it is necessary to update first the U-Boot, reset and the Nboot.
- You can use the update.scr from the sdcard directory for this.

 3. New Buildroot version 2023.02.6